 Amsterdam’s architecture is unique and varied.
 You’ll find tall houses, historic houses, slanted houses, and even sinking houses.
 But Amsterdam’s homes are perhaps best known for being narrow — and the narrowest house of all?
 It’s just over two metres wide.

 Why?
 Because when the city saw a growth spurt after the economic boom of the 17th century, narrow houses meant more people could squeeze into the city’s limited space.

 The narrowest house in Amsterdam: Oude Hougestrat 22

-Of the three skinniest houses in Amsterdam, the one holding the record measures in at just 2.2 metres wide (Americans, that’s about the length of six wine bottles).
+Of the three skinniest houses in Amsterdam, the one holding the record for the narrowest of them all measures in at just 2.2 metres in width.
+(Americans, that’s about the length of six wine bottles.)

 If you’ve been to the Red Light District, you’ve likely passed by the narrowest house in Amsterdam without even noticing.
 It stands bashfully between the gateway to the Walloon Church and the historic East Indies House.

 The dainty landmark is now aptly home to Amsterdam’s tiniest tea shop, which opened in 2014.
-At just five metres long, the total area is of the tea room is a gezellig nine square metres.
+At just five metres long, the total area of the tea room is a gezellig nine square metres.

 📍 Where to find it: Oude Hoogstraat 22, Amsterdam